proof3/Teal/README.md

 }
 ```

-Each adventure is graph of connecting nodes that are each identified by a `node_id`.
+Each adventure is a directed graph of connecting nodes that are each identified by a `node_id`.
 A node with empty `"options"` is considered to be leaf node that ends an adventure.